jmahler/shootout/README.md

 It was inspired by the now defunct "Great Computer Language Shootout".

-The current languages used are: C, Perl, Python and Lisp
+The current languages used are: C, Perl, Python (2 and 3), Haskell and Lisp.

 INDEX
 -----

+  hello/ - Hello, World!

   primes/ - Calculate the first 200 prime numbers.